s1ntaxe770r/whyport-this-clock/README.md

 # What?
-A Questionable implmentation of a lamport clock?
+A Questionable implmentation of a lamport clock

 ## Why ?
 Short answer: give me an inch of free time and i'll spend the entire weekend on it